Matthew J. Gardner

 In addition to construction and real estate, Matt represents school districts, colleges, and private companies on a wide assortment of commercial transactions, including drafting and negotiating data privacy agreements, software license agreements, and service agreements.
 As educational technology and artificial technology tools and products become more prevalent, Matt frequently presents on student privacy-related issues and compliance with the litany of laws and regulations impacting the same.
 He also counsels and helps clients navigate and respond to data breaches or ransomware attacks if they occur.

 Beyond his practice, Matt is actively involved in the legal community.
 He has served as the past Chair of the Chicago Bar Association Construction Law and Mechanics lien Subcommittee, is an active member of the Chicago Bar Association Judicial Evaluation Committee, and a member of the Illinois State Bar Association.
+Within Robbins Schwartz, Matt serves on the Diversity, Equity, and Inclusion Leadership Committee and is Co-Chair of the Diversity & Awareness Planning Subcommittee.

 • Illinois “Rising Star”, by Super Lawyers Magazine, in the area of Construction Litigation (2021-2022)